-Out of stock.
-Special Centenary Edition forthcoming in June 2023.
+Currently out of stock.
+Special Centenary Edition forthcoming in February 2024.

 I am describing here only that part of my life that I have known well.
 And having spent all my life painting, I confess that I am trying my hand at writing rather late in life.
 Each man’s experience of life is quite unique.
 But still, men do have certain common experiences through which they understand each other.
 But it has fallen to me to have a kind of experience that is not easily comparable to anyone else’s.
 A passage from the world of light to the world of darkness opened a new chapter in my life.
 The story of this experience is the main burden of this book.